-Average weekly earnings in Ireland surged 6.2 percent year-on-year to EUR 819.13 in the second quarter of 2020, the most since comparable records began in 2009 and compared to a revised 3.7 percent growth in the previous period.
-Earnings rose by 2.3 percent across the public sector and by 6.4 percent across the private sector.
-The largest gains were recorded in the information and communication sector (EUR 1,251.03), followed by the financial, insurance and real estate activities sector (EUR 1,168.41).
-Meanwhile, the lowest average weekly earnings were EUR 405.20 in the accommodation and food service activities sector and EUR 561.56 in the arts, entertainment, recreation and other service activities sector. source: Central Statistics Office Ireland
+Average weekly earnings in Ireland increased 3.7 percent year-on-year to EUR 797.83 in the third quarter of 2020, easing from a downwardly revised 6 percent gain in the previous period, which was the biggest on record.
+Earnings rose by 3.9 percent across the private sector and by 2.3 percent across the public sector.
+The largest gains were recorded in the information and communication sector (EUR 1,283.31), followed by the financial, insurance and real estate activities sector (EUR 1,129.34).
+Meanwhile, the lowest average weekly earnings were EUR 391.22 in the accommodation and food service activities sector and EUR 531.36 in the arts, entertainment, recreation and other service activities sector. source: Central Statistics Office Ireland

-Wage Growth in Ireland averaged 1.04 percent from 2009 until 2020, reaching an all time high of 6.20 percent in the second quarter of 2020 and a record low of -2.90 percent in the first quarter of 2010.
+Wage Growth in Ireland averaged 1.09 percent from 2009 until 2020, reaching an all time high of 6.20 percent in the second quarter of 2020 and a record low of -2.90 percent in the first quarter of 2010.
 This page provides - Ireland Wage Growth- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Ireland Average Weekly Earnings YoY - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Central Statistics Office Ireland
+Ireland Average Weekly Earnings YoY - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.

-Wage Growth in Ireland is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wage Growth in Ireland to stand at 0.80 in 12 months time.
+Wage Growth in Ireland is expected to be -1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Wage Growth in Ireland to stand at 1.60 in 12 months time.
 In the long-term, the Ireland Average Weekly Earnings YoY is projected to trend around 1.70 percent in 2021 and 2.20 percent in 2022, according to our econometric models.